Camp Justice (Guantanamo)

 Camp Justice is the name given to the portion of the Guantanamo Bay Naval Base where the Guantanamo military commissions are held.

 It was named by TSgt Neil Felver of the 122 Civil Engineering Squadron in a name the camp contest.

 Initially the complex was to be a permanent facility, costing over $100 million.

-The United States Congress overruled the Bush Presidency's plans.
+The United States Congress overruled the Bush administration's plans.

 Now the camp will be a portable, temporary facility, costing approximately $10 million.

-On 2 January 2008 Toronto Star reporter Michelle Shephard offered an account of the security precautions reporters go through before they can attend the hearings:
+On 2 January 2008, Toronto Star reporter Michelle Shephard offered an account of the security precautions reporters go through before they can attend the hearings: